gianlucasposito/AI-Study-Buddy/README.md

 ## Note

 This application is for educational purposes.
 The AI will always cite its sources, whether from your documents or from web searches.

+---
+*Powered by LangChain, OpenAI GPT-4, and Tavily Search*